-The first singing bird boxes, which later became known as tabatières for their resemblance to snuffboxes, had fusée-driven movements that allowed for the birds to play longer and have a greater range of motion.
+The first singing bird boxes, which later became known as “tabatières” for their resemblance to snuff boxes, had fusée-driven movements that allowed the birds to play longer and have a greater range of motion.
 In later examples of the 19th century, chain-driven movements accounted for the majority of bird box mechanisms.
 All of these miniature music boxes were typically created by two craftsmen: a watchmaker for the machinery and a jeweler for the case, as the finest and most prized examples were fashioned of precious metals, enamel, tortoiseshell and all manner of luxurious materials.

 The Birth of an Industry

-While Jaquet-Droz’s tiny birds enchanted Europe’s nobility and high society, Swiss watchmaker Antoine Favre-Salomon was on his way to his own musical revelation.
-Salomon took the theories of the carillon and decided to replace the bells with small tuned metal strips to achieve, essentially, a miniaturized version of the mechanism.
-In 1796, his vision was realized, and the comb — and the music box we know today — was born.
-The comb created music on a smaller scale, effectively allowing for greater range and precision of sound.
-This advancement gave rise to the cylinder music box industry.
+The comb not only allowed music on a smaller scale but also effectively allowed for a greater range and precision of sound.
+This advancement effectively gave rise to the cylinder music box industry.
 Switzerland remained the center of music box production throughout the invention’s prime, and the bustling business soon spread throughout Europe and across the Atlantic to America.
 In total, it’s estimated over 10,000 artisans were employed in the music box industry.
 Makers such as Nicole Frères, B.A.
 Bremond, Mermod Frères and Charles Paillard came on the scene, creating some of the most beautiful and prized cylinder boxes ever devised.

 Paillard, in particular, made great advancements in cylinder music box quality and is credited with introducing the Sublime Harmonie.
 For years, music box makers searched unsuccessfully for a way to increase the volume of their music boxes without creating a harsh, tinny sound.
 In 1874, Paillard invented a way to do just that with the Sublime Harmonie, an invention that called for the use of two or more combs of equal scale, each tuned alike or with a slight intentional dissonance in order to provide a louder volume without harshness.

-With this innovation, consumer demand for more depth and variety in sound became even greater, which lead to cylinders that comprised more pins and combs with over 300 teeth, which could hold far more notes than the 88-note piano keyboard.
+With this innovation, consumer demand for more depth and variety in sound became even greater, which led to cylinders that comprised more pins and combs with over 300 teeth, which could hold far more notes than the 88-note piano keyboard.
 Not only that, but cylinders could now hold more songs and play uninterrupted.
-Other instruments began to be incorporated into the box’s mechanism, including drums, bells, mandolins and castanets, which paved the way for the interchangeable-cylinder system.
-With the tremendous advances in sound quality and range, the cylinder mechanism could play a limitless array of music to suit every taste, and consumers could select the exact songs they wished to hear on their music boxes.
+Other instruments began to be incorporated into the box’s mechanism, including drums, bells, mandolins and castanets, paving the way for the interchangeable cylinder system.
+With the tremendous advances in sound quality and range, the cylinder mechanism could play a limitless array of music to suit every taste.
+Consumers could select the exact songs they wished to hear on their music boxes.
 The possibilities were endless.

 Saving Space: The Disk